The string topology coproduct on complex and quaternionic projective space: Critical manifolds in the free loop space of projective spaces

 From now on let $\KK = \CC$ or $\KK = \HH$.
 In case $\KK = \CC$ we set

 and in case $\KK = \HH$ we set

 We consider the free loop space of $M = \KK P^n$ where we consider $M$ as a symmetric space.
+The symmetric Riemannian metric on $M$ induces a length functional $\mathcal{L}\colon \Lambda M\to \mathbb{R}$, see equation \eqref{eq_length_functional} and it is well-known that this is a Morse-Bott function on $\Lambda M$.
+Moreover, the index and the nullity of all critical manifolds are finite, see \cite{ziller:1977}.
 There is a group $G$ with a closed subgroup $K$ such that $M = G/K$ and $(G,K)$ is a Riemannian symmetric pair.
 In particular the action of $G$ is a transitive action by isometries and $K$ is the isotropy group of a fixed basepoint $p_0\in M$.
 The group $K$ then acts on $M$ by isometries as well and fixes the basepoint.
 It is well-known that all geodesics on $M$ are closed and of the same prime length $l$.
 Consequently, the critical values of the length functional are positive multiples of $l$.
 If $k\in \NN$ then the critical set at level $a = kl$ is diffeomorphic to the unit tangent bundle $SM$, i.e.

 is a diffemorphism.
 Moreover, Ziller argues in \cite{ziller:1977} that the group $G$ acts transitively on $\Sigma^a$ and this action equals the canonical action of $G$ on the unit tangent bundle.
 Let $\gamma\in \Sigma^a$ be a closed geodesic at level $a = kl$ with $\gamma(0) = p_0$.
 Then there is an underlying prime geodesic $\sigma \in \Sigma^l$ such that $\gamma = \sigma^k$.
 Denote the isotropy group of $\gamma$ with respect to the action of $G$ on $\Sigma^a$ by $K_{\gamma}$.
 In particular, this is a closed subgroup of $K$.
 Then we have